Jonah Lomu Rugby

 Jonah Lomu Rugby is a rugby union video game developed by Rage Software and published by Codemasters in 1997.
 It was released for MS-DOS, PlayStation and the Sega Saturn.
 The title refers to former All Blacks winger Jonah Lomu.
-It was the first rugby union game released on the Saturn or PlayStation platforms.
+It was the first rugby union game released on the Sega Saturn or PlayStation platforms.

 Following the 2003 closure of Rage Software, several members of the game's development team went on to work on World Championship Rugby.

 Gameplay

 New Zealand are in possession and running the ball from a ruck (PlayStation).

 Jonah Lomu Rugby puts the player in control of real-life national rugby union teams from the 1995 Rugby World Cup, including the 16 finalists and 16 other teams that participated in the qualifying campaign.
 The game has support for up to four players.

 Modes

 Jonah Lomu Rugby has five modes: Friendly, World Cup, Tournament, Territories Cup and Classic Matches.
 The Friendly mode is a single exhibition game in which the player can play against computer-controlled or human opponents.
 The World Cup mode replicates the 1995 Rugby World Cup format, with the 16 teams arranged into the same four pools as in the real life tournament.
 Tournament mode is a knockout format contested by either 4, 8 or 16 teams.
 Territories Cup mode consists of leagues based around geographic location.
 The Five Nations and Tri Nations competitions feature the same teams competing in the real life equivalents, whilst the American Cup, Asian Cup and Pacific Cup each feature three teams from the areas.

 The Classic Matches mode consists of eight scenario matches based on real-life World Cup matches that the player joins in progress with the aim of obtaining a different result to that in real-life.